About | ECGI Board | History | ECGI Articles (English) | ECGI Articles (French) | Research Committees | Founder Members

 7.3 Applicants and nominees must furnish, upon request and under clearly defined conditions of confidentiality, sufficient information to verify the membership class.
 Academic Members commit to notify the Institute immediately when the pre-conditions for academic membership cease to apply.

-7.5 A duly constituted Research Member Admittance Committee admits new Research Members subject to ratification by the Board, the decision of which is final and requires no justification.
+7.5 A duly constituted Research Member Appointment Committee admits new Research Members subject to ratification by the Board, the decision of which is final and requires no justification.

 Article 8 - End of Membership